-Treasury has released exposure draft amendments to the Consumer Data Right (CDR) rules and explanatory materials for consultation.
+Treasury released exposure draft amendments to the Consumer Data Right (CDR) rules and explanatory materials for consultation on 15 September 2022.

 The exposure draft rules expand the CDR to telecommunications and support participation by business consumers.